Does Renters Insurance Cover Natural Disasters?

 Credentials

-• 5+ years in the Insurance Industry
+• 5 years of experience in the insurance industry

 Renters insurance and natural disasters

-It's important to understand what your renters insurance policy covers — and doesn't cover — to protect yourself from financial loss in the wake of a natural disaster — the majority of which are not covered by renters insurance.
+It's important to understand what your renters insurance policy covers (and doesn't cover) to protect yourself from financial loss in the wake of a natural disaster, the majority of which are not covered by renters insurance.
 Renters insurance offers liability coverage, protection for your personal property if it's damaged as a result of a covered peril, and loss of use.

 Which natural disasters are covered by renters insurance?